udohsolomon/security_awareness/JavaScript/javascript_broken_authentication.md

 # Broken Authentication Flaws in JavaScript

+## Description

-Attackers will try to break into authentication components such as cookies, sessions and tokens to be able to impersonate other users or perform horizontal and lateral movements (for instance accessing a feature that is just enabled for an administrator role).
+Attackers will try to break into authentication components such as cookies, sessions, and tokens to be able to impersonate other users or perform horizontal and lateral movements (for instance accessing a feature that is just enabled for an administrator role).

 Flaws in authentication mechanisms involve weak password policies, storing credentials in plain text in the databases, improper session expiration (and timeouts), security questions, account updates and so on

-## Examples of Broken Authentication Flaws
+## Vulnerable Code Example

 Storing passwords in plain text in a database is a security risk that could allow an attacker to get access to other user accounts.
 The following code is an example of incorrect password storage: